welpo/osc.garden/content/blog/nemui-sleep-schedule-planner/index.md

 ## The interface and user experience

 I schedule my sleep through the iOS Health app.
 It allows me to set a sleep goal (hours of sleep I need), bedtime and wake up hours.
-It looks like this:

-{{ dual_theme_image(light_src="img/apple-light.webp", dark_src="img/apple-dark.webp" alt="Apple Health Sleep interface") }}

-I wanted to replicate the UI: it’s a good design and user experience, I’m used to it, and I liked the challenge.
+I wanted to replicate Apple’s UI: it’s a good design and user experience, I’m used to it, and I liked the challenge.
 This took 60% of the time spent on the project.

-Here, have fun dragging the handles around:
+Here’s the result.
+Have fun dragging the handles around:

 <div class="container" id="clockContainer">
 <!-- Sleep Duration Input -->